 Do Some Research

-Before your trip, spend some time researching Walt Disney World restaurants.
-Most Disney restaurants and quick-service locations will accommodate common food allergies Many even offer allergy-friendly menus.
-You can also read the menu ahead of time and decide which options fit within your dietary restrictions.
+Before your trip, spend some time researching the restaurants you’d like to visit.
+You can read the menus ahead of time and decide which options fit within your dietary restrictions.

 Review Safe Foods

-When you’re away from home, you may encounter foods you don’t see on a daily basis.
+When you’re away from home, you’re more likely to encounter unfamiliar foods.
 If you or someone in your family has a food allergy, review which foods are safe and which you need to avoid.
-You can even print travel-size information cards from kidswithfoodallergies.org to help remind yourself which ingredients on a food label indicate the presence of common food allergens including wheat, dairy, milk, soy, peanuts and tree nuts.
+You can even print travel-size information cards from kidswithfoodallergies.org to help remind yourself and others which ingredients on a label indicate the presence of common food allergens including wheat, dairy, milk, soy, peanuts and tree nuts.

 Always read nutrition labels, and don’t hesitate to ask questions about what’s in your food.
 If you have dietary restrictions because of a medical condition, talk with your doctor about any concerns before you leave home.

 Whatever your diet, we hope your vacation brings new and delicious discoveries.
-If you have questions or concerns while you’re vising Walt Disney World, please give us a call at Call855-303-DOCS.
+If you have questions or concerns while you’re visiting Walt Disney World, please give us a call at Call855-303-DOCS.